 Mike maintains his art studio in Savannah, GA and is available for Portrait and Illustration work:

-Jime was raised in the countryside of Northeaster Pennsylvania.
-Her childhood was filled with fields, forests, ponds and fresh air.
+Jime was raised in the countryside of Northeastern Pennsylvania.
+Her childhood was filled with fields, forests, ponds, and fresh air.
 The rural nature brought her close to animals both wild and domestic.
 Growing up on a dirt road can bring isolation but with that also comes imagination.
-She dreamed of art school and even though she was accepted at the School of Visual Arts in NYC for Illustration, life doesn't always work out that way.
-Jime went to work for ten years at Procter and Gamble while starting her family.

 The presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.